benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

   degrees with everyone concerned (i.e. I'm sure no-one would be *shocked* to hear this project pitch) there's a chance that some of the details will change as I make things more concrete and sort out the details.

+- If things go well, I intend to continue (and grow!) the program past the end of 2021---in fact I see it as an ongoing part of our teaching, research and outreach here in CECS.

 - I know that this document is a website; it's not using the official MS Word template.
 Mostly that's because this way I can make it readable on mobile,